Char-Ten/express-dir-route/README.md

     }
   ```

-* So you can create some directories in the directory whitch named 'routes'.
+* So you can create some directories in hte 'routes' directories.
 Then create the routes handle file and name it as the HTTP methods's name,such as:
   ```
     routes